 Maybe looking for a more low-maintenance pet would be more appropriate.
 Cats, small birds, rabbits, or even small dogs can all be considered more low maintenance options.

-Or, why not reach out to a friend who has a friendly pet, and wouldn’t mind bringing over their pet for a visit with the elderly person in your care.
+Or, reach out to a friend who has a friendly pet and wouldn’t mind bringing over their pet for a visit with the person in your care.
 There are also therapy dogs that are trained to spend time in assisted living facilities.